 We have entered into software service agreements that have purchase obligations depending on the amount of premiums written.
-The fixed and determinable portion of these purchase obligations were approximately \$1.4 million due in March 31, 2024 and \$1.8 million due for the years 2025 - 2028 at March 31, 2024.
+The fixed and determinable portion of these purchase obligations were approximately \$0.5 million due in 2024 and \$1.8 million due for the years 2025 - 2028 at June 30, 2024.
 The obligations will increase depending on the amount of premium written by the Company over the respective years.

-We have entered into two office lease agreements for our New York and Chicago offices, which are classified as operating leases.
-These leases expire in August 2024 and May 2025, respectively.
+We have entered into two office lease agreements for our New York and Chicago offices, and a sublease agreement for an additional office in New York.
+These are all classified as operating leases.
+These leases expire in August 2024, May 2025, and December 2027 respectively.
 The lease for our Chicago office contains an option to extend the length of the lease term.
 We are not reasonably certain that we will exercise the option to extend these leases.
-As of March 31, 2024, the discounted operating lease liabilities were \$0.5 million.
+As of June 30, 2024, the discounted operating lease liabilities were \$4.2 million.